mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ## VACUUM and REINDEX

-To achieve similar optimization, you can rebuild an existing Index with these commands:
+To achieve similar optimization, we can rebuild an existing Index with these commands:

 [VACUUM](https://www.sqlite.org/lang_vacuum.html) recreates Indexes and tables with data:
 ```sql